Kansas families can get free tickets to 70 different attractions with new app

 “We really want this to be an engaging and fun summer learning activity that kids can do with their folks or with a caregiver, and really get that social, emotional connection they need, and just keep the learning fun and going throughout the Summer,” said Denise Kahler, a spokesperson for the department.

 The Sunflower Summer app has a passport that allows participants to track where they have visited on their adventures.
 Once a location has been selected, tickets can be claimed within the app.
-When attendees are ready to enter, the ticket can be activated and presented to the ticket taker.
+Then, when attendees are ready to enter, the ticket can be activated and presented to the ticket taker.

 The program will run through August 15.
 Up to two adults can also get free tickets when accompanying students.
 Child care facilities also can access and use the app for field trips.
 However, only one ticket per child and adult can be redeemed at each location.